Reading time: 12 minutes

 Chapter 7: Portals Into The Unmanifested

-He says we can access this realm through many portals, such as the sense perceptions, the inner body, and the cessation of thinking.
+He explains that we can access this hidden dimension of consciousness through various “portals,” such as heightened sense perceptions, awareness of the inner body, and moments when thinking ceases.

 So use your inner body as a portal through which you enter the Unmanifested, and keep that portal open so that you stay connected with the Source at all times.
 It makes no difference, as far as the inner body is concerned, whether your outer physical body is old or young, frail or strong.
 The inner body is timeless.